Council of Christians and Jews: Early years

 Some political voices raised concerns that such protestations could make things worse for the Jews but by early 1943 it had already become clear that nothing could be worse than what the Jews were currently suffering.
 Archbishop Temple addressed the House of Lords in March 1943 in which he referenced the massacre of Jews taking place, urging all means of action and condemned the procrastination of officialdom.
 He concluded: "We at this moment have upon us a tremendous responsibility.
 We stand at the bar of history, of humanity, and of God."

 In November 1943 the Council issued the first of its "Occasional Reviews" which contained a statement by the Archbishop of Canterbury on the "Basis of Co-operation between Jews and Christians." and a response by the Chief Rabbi on the Jewish attitude to the Five Peace Points of Pope Pius XII.

 In June 1944 the Council published a declaration affirming that "the moral law must govern world order " followed by six related principles.The Council said: "The significance of the afocument lies in the fact that it is the first statement of its kind to be published in this country with the approval of the heads of the Protestant, Roman Catholic and Jewish communities and on behalf of a representative hody of Christians end Jews."
 It was also announced that Catholic Archbishop Griffin had become a Joint President of the Council in succession to the late Cardinal Hinsley.

 At 1944 annual general meeting of the Council Bishop Mathews described anti-Semitism as a type of "category dislikes":

 "Dislike by category is always evil. always unjustified, whether the category is the Jewish people, the negroes in the United States, or the Roman Catholics or any other body.
 I have an example fairly close home in the feeling of widespread indignation rooted in the population of Northern Ireland with regard to Roman Catholics.
 The first thing to be said about such dislike by category is that though it is evil in itself it attacks wide sections of the population.
-It becomes a mass instinct added to local patriotsm."
+It becomes a mass instinct added to local patriotism."

 In November 1944 the Catholic Archbishop of Westminster gave an address to the Council of Christians and Jews: